 WooCommerce is an eCommerce plugin for WordPress.
-While WordPress is the most popular website platform of them all, the setup is a bit more complicated than with Shopify.
+While WordPress is the most popular website platform of them all (currently running on 40.6% of all websites ), the setup is a bit more complicated than with Shopify.
 What you get in exchange is complete control over your website and online store, plus you can grow and extend your store’s functionality more easily (and more cheaply) in the future.

 Do you need web hosting?

 Web hosting can be one of the more intimidating things as you start an eCommerce business from scratch.
 Depending on the eCommerce platform you choose for your store, hosting will be a more or less complicated aspect for you to deal with.

 - If you’ve chosen a solution like Shopify then you have hosting handled for you by the Shopify system itself.
 In other words, no need to worry about any of it.

 - If you’ve chosen WooCommerce, WordPress, or another self-hosted eCommerce platform, then hosting is something you’ll have to take care of yourself.

 Let’s expand on that last thing; what do I mean by handling hosting yourself?